Fortline89/ELK-project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-- _TODO: What aspect of security do load balancers protect?
-Availability What is the advantage of a jump box?
+What aspect of security do load balancers protect?
+Availability

+What is the advantage of a jump box?
 Used as a SAW (Secured Admin Station) and provides an extra layer of security for running administrative tasks.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
 - What does Filebeat watch for?
 Log files/events/location and forwards to Elasticsearch or Logstash
 - What does Metricbeat record?
 Data(statistical and metric) from operating system and other services that are running on the server.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|